-This retired sniper is about to make a shot that you wouldn't believe without seeing it.
+This retired sniper is about to make a shot you wouldn't believe without seeing.

-Veteran Ted Gundy served as a marksman in the U.S. Army during the Second World War.
+Veteran Ted Gundy served as a marksman in the U.S. Army during World War II.
 He saw action during some of the war's most brutal offensive campaigns, including the Battle of the Bulge.

-At age 86, Gundy received the Black Hat, one of the highest honors from the United States Army Marksmanship Unit (USAMU).
+At age 86, Gundy received the Black Hat, one of the highest honors from the United States Army Marksmanship Unit.
 As part of the honor, Gundy was given a replica of the army-issue Springfield 1903 A4 he used during the war.